You probably haven’t written a check in months or years, or never, but we still refer to daily transactional accounts as checking accounts.

 What’s the Difference Between a Checking and Savings Account?

+The basics of banking include checking and savings accounts.
 Checking accounts are meant for daily use and have no limits on how much you can withdraw.
 They come with a debit card that is used to purchase goods and services online and offline.
 And you have the ability to withdraw or deposit money using ATMs.
 This is unlike savings accounts, money markets, CDs that have restrictions on how or when you can access your cash.

 But, you’ll also come to discover checking accounts aren’t meant to grow your money.
 Sure, some accounts are interest-bearing but the primary objecting is the in- and out-flow of cash.
 Basically, you store money in saving accounts and use money in checking accounts.

 You have many options when it comes to choosing whom to bank with or have a checking account through.
-These accounts do come with fees and its best to find the right financial institution and account that serves you.
+These accounts do come with fees and it’s best to find the right financial institution and account that serves you.

 Make a better decision and look for these common fees: